Leona Florentino: Works

 In 2020, the prestigious Philippine Graphic, recognizing Leona as the “Mother of Feminist Literature” in the Philippines, honored her as "the “bridge” from oral tradition to written poetry" because of her skillful way of delivering her verses, while noting her works as “excellently lyrical”.
 She was known to be peak caliber not just in the creative writing arts, but also in spoken word poetry, where she would vocally deliver her poems during occasions such as celebrations, anniversaries, and other events.
 It was also common knowledge among her peers that she would always promise to write a poem to her friends or relatives, leading to everyone to await the moment when she would express her verses either publicly for everyone to hear or secretly for close friends and progressive allies.
 Before her poems were published internationally by her son Isabelo, people from Vigan society and the region were known to speak her poems even after her death, influencing the society of her homeland by way of oral and literary tradition.
 Her life and creative works have made a huge impact in both Ilocano literature and Philippine literature.

 Some of the preserved works of Leona Florentino which mirror some aspects of her life are Felicitación satírica, which tells of a spinster in her 28th birthday who was tragically only pursued by older men, Coronación de una soltera en sus días, which celebrates the birthday of a maiden, Declaración simbólica, which is poetic narrative of one's private erotic reflections disallowed among women but allowed for men during the colonial era, and Nalpay A Namnama, which depicts Leona's doomed love for a woman she cannot be with due to the patriarchal constraints of her era.
 Other poems include Kakaibang Pagkalibing ng Paghahangad, Naunsyaming pag-asa, and Pagbating babiro.

+Legacy

+A street at the Cultural Center of the Philippines Complex in Pasay City is named in her memory.